perrykennethw/anime-wordle-game/README.md

 ## Expanding the ESLint configuration

+## TODOs
+- Update CSS to use `TailwindCSS`
+- Update CSS to look more like wordle
+- Add more words
+- Database?
+  - Need to determine what word is chosen per day and make sure it isn't chosen another day

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:

 - Configure the top-level `parserOptions` property like this: